Taking its place at number eighteen in the Major Arcana succession, The Moon certainly shifts the mood from the peace and hope of The Star.

 It is your job to trust your gut in giving them guidance.
 There is no right answer when there is no clear desire.

-When reversed, this person is seeking to bury their head in the sand and turn a blind eye to the things that plague them.
+When the Moon appears reversed, this person is seeking to bury their head in the sand and turn a blind eye to the things that plague them.
 They want to live their life as if their struggles do not exist.

 It is your choice to feed into this or not.
 You can provide a distraction to buy them some momentary happiness, or you can help them to face reality and steer them towards some long-term solutions.

-Is The Moon a Yes or a No?
+Is The Moon Tarot Card a Yes or a No?

 The Moon’s close relationship to secrecy, risk, and confusion leads it to be a no in a yes or no reading.
 Not enough is known at present.
 Situations must be approached with a sense of reservation, and impulsive behavior will have tumultuous results.